Abiola Grant: International career

 Grant has represented Barbados at the U15, U17, and U20 levels.
 He made two appearances for the under-17 team in the 2019 CONCACAF U-17 Championship.
 By March 2021 he had scored seven total youth international goals for his country.

+Personal

+Following his stints in Europe, Grant returned to Barbados.
+In June 2026, he was arrested for possession of twenty-three rounds of ammunition and was remanded to the Barbados Prison Service.